S&P 500, Nasdaq Technical Price Outlook: Near-term Trade Levels

 - S&P 500 technical trade level update – Daily & Intraday Charts

-The S&P 500 marked an outside-day reversal yesterday with the technicals suggesting more pain for stocks.
+The S&P 500 plummeted more than 10% off the March highs with a major technical break in the index now threatening a run on the yearly lows.
 These are the targets and invalidation levels that matter on the SPX500 technical price charts this week.
 Review my latest Strategy Webinar for an in-depth breakdown of this SPX500 setup and more.

 S&P 500 Price Chart – SPX500 Daily